monk-io/docs/docs/guides/k8s-migrate.md

 nginx: [emerg] host not found in upstream "yelb-appserver" in /etc/nginx/conf.d/default.conf:5
 ```

-As we can see, there's `host not found` that we will have to fix.
+We'll have to fix the `host not found` issue.

 ##### yelb-appserver logs